 Derived from the Old Norse word "hugga" or to comfort, the OG hug enters vocabularies around this time.

 National Hugging Day FAQs

 What happens when you hug someone for 20 seconds?

 National Hugging Day Activities

 Hug a friend

-We’re sure you have tons of friends, you popular person.
+We’re sure you have tons of friends, you're popular person.
 And with tons of friends comes tons of hugs.
 Close your eyes and think about how much you love your friend when hugging him or her.
 Next, press as much as you feel like without squeezing too tight.
 Try out different hug variations with different friends and perfect your perfect hug.
 A hug is just like a handshake; everyone knows how to do it, but it takes a true master to do it right.

 Hug a stranger

 In this age of social disconnection and lack of human contact, most people are unsure how to go about hugging random people.
 However, hugging a stranger is more therapeutic than you think; the effects of giving free hugs to strangers are phenomenal.
 One method we suggest is holding a “free hugs” sign.
 That way, you know that the stranger consents to the hug you’re about to give them.
-It’s a lot less awkward than trying to hug a random stranger on the subway!
+It’s a lot less awkward and inappropriate than trying to hug a random stranger on the subway!

 Getting a hug is a great feeling.
 It can instantly lift your mood, making you feel safe and appreciated.
 Sometimes, however, there isn’t anybody around to give you that hug you need.
 When you need it the most, wrap your hands around yourself and hug yourself tightly.
 You might think that’s weird, but hear us out.
 Friends are great, but you’re the star of your own life.
 And you should love yourself like a star!
 That means making lots of time for self-care and self-love.
 So self-hug away.